 Why it works

-Additionally, a Fractional CMO also comes at a fraction of the cost.
-Because Fractional CMOs are typically there to support in the short-to-mid term, companies don’t have to incur the cost of searching and training an in-house CMO, including the added price of medical insurances, benefits, and signing bonuses.
-With a Fractional CMO. organizations can get started building their marketing function instantly–it just makes sense.
+Additionally, a fractional CMO also comes at a fraction of the cost.
+Because Fractional CMOs are typically there to support in the short-to-mid term, companies don’t have to incur the cost of searching for and training an in-house CMO, including the added price of medical insurance, benefits, and signing bonuses.
+With a fractional CMO. organizations can get started building their marketing function instantly–it just makes sense.

 Challenges to consider

 Fractional CMOs are not going to be the industry experts in the field.
 And just like in-house CMOs, they will need to rely on the company’s other executives to feed industry insights as they get ramped up.
 However, with a fractional CMO, you only have to focus on gaining industry knowledge vs. ‘learning on the job’.
 Additionally, fractional CMOs are not forever–they do their job best when you no longer need them.
 This includes setting your organization up for long-term success with the proper best practices for marketing in your industry and hiring an in-house team.

 Who needs fractional CMOs?

 Several organizations can benefit by hiring from a fractional CMO agency, but there are certain criteria to evaluate if you need one.
 This includes organizations and executives who: